 About Us

-The CSAP Society is an independent professional organization that is mandated by the Provincial Government, through the Ministry of Environment, to review environmental certification applications made under the Environmental Management Act and Contaminated Sites Regulation.
-The Society credentials its members and recommends they be appointed to the Ministry of Environment Roster of Approved Professionals (APs).
+The Society of Contaminated Sites Approved Professionals (CSAP) is an independent professional organization that is mandated by the Provincial Government, through the Ministry of Environment and Climate Change Strategy (ENV), to review environmental certification applications made under the Environmental Management Act and Contaminated Sites Regulation.
+CSAP credentials its members and recommends they be appointed to ENV’s Roster of Approved Professionals (APs).

 The Role of Approved Professionals in Environmental Site Assessments, Cleanup and Obtaining a Regulatory Certificate (click to view)